deleonab/DockerEssentials/docker-notes.md

 The only requirementis that the host machine has Docker installed.

 - Less time setting up the environment for Developers and Engineers.
 More time can be spent on application specific code that drives value for them and theircompanies.
+Ensures that engineers have access to the same code, code libraries and dependencies.